 In most cases, a child dependent visa status (a child who accompanies a principal visa holder to the United States) is allowed to attend K-12 school.
 The student must still abide by the rules governing his/her non-immigrant status, and may not extend his/her stay for the purpose of finishing the school year.
-Students in the United States with a “visitor” or “tourist” status may not attend school.
+Students in the United States with a “visitor” or “tourist” status are not eligible to attend a Jordan School District school.